duongnamphuong/log4netDemo/readme.txt

 	            {
 	                LogUtil.Log4netLogger.Error(MethodBase.GetCurrentMethod().DeclaringType, "Divided by 0.", e);
 	            }
+	            Console.ReadLine();
 	        }
 	    }
 	}
-- Run "log4netdblogger.exe", pause the console before it closes (with Console.Readline() command, for example).
-After that, check for logs in console, file and in the table in database.
+- Run "log4netdblogger.exe", then check for logs in console, file and in the table in database.